aws/amazon-documentdb-odbc-driver/src/markdown/support/unicode-support.md

 Here we pass the SQLWCHAR pointer to/from entry_point and odbc.

 However, from the `odbc` namespace to the rest of the driver, we encode data in UTF-8 encoding.
 The reason being is that all the backend API (JNI and MongoCXX) use UTF-8 encoding.
-So to minimize the number of conversions, we chosse to use UTF-8 encoding at this layer.
+So to minimize the number of conversions, we choose to use UTF-8 encoding at this layer.

 ```mermaid
 graph TD